Lister Motor Company: Lister Knobbly Sir Stirling Moss Edition

 In June 2016, The Lister Motor Company announced the build and sale of the Lister Knobbly Stirling Moss at the Royal Automobile Club in London.
 The car is built to the exact specification of the 1958 model and is the only magnesium-bodied car in the world and only the second car in history endorsed by legendary racing driver Sir Stirling Moss.
-Brian Lister invited Sir Stirling Moss to drive for Lister on three separate occasions, at Goodwood in 1954, Silverstone in 1958 and at Sebring in 1959, and to celebrate these races, 10 special edition lightweight Lister Knobbly cars are being built and priced at £1 Million each.
+Brian Lister invited Stirling Moss to drive for Lister on three separate occasions, at Goodwood in 1954, Silverstone in 1958 and at Sebring in 1959, and to celebrate these races, 10 special edition lightweight Lister Knobbly cars are being built and priced at £1 Million each.
 The company announced that the cars will be available for both road and race use and Sir Stirling Moss will personally be handing over each car.

 Lister LFT-666

 In January 2018, Lister announced the LFT-666.
-The car, which is a modified Jaguar F-Type R has a modified variant of the 5.0-litre supercharged V8 engine as utilised in the Jaguar F-Type SVR, generating 666 PS at 6,000 rpm and a peak torque of 720 lbft achieved by dual modified supercharger pulleys, a modified intercooler, an improved air intake system and a different ECU.
-The Thunder is capable of accelerating from 0-62 mph in 3.2 seconds and attaining a maximum speed of 208 mph.
+The car, which is a modified Jaguar F-Type R has a modified variant of the 5.0-litre supercharged V8 engine as utilised in the Jaguar F-Type SVR, generating 666 bhp at 6,000 rpm and a peak torque of 720 lbft achieved by dual modified supercharger pulleys, a modified intercooler, an improved air intake system and a different ECU.
+The car is capable of accelerating from 0-62 mph in 3.2 seconds and attaining a maximum speed of 208 mph.
 The four-wheel drive layout and the 8-speed ZF automatic transmission with torque converter are retained from the F-Type while a Quicksilver titanium exhaust system saves 10 kg of weight.
 The car has light weight 21-inch alloy wheels, acid green accents and brake callipers.
 The car has a Bridge of Weir Nappa leather interior that is available in 36 colour combinations, with the Lister logos stitched into the headrests and seat pattern to match the front grille.
 The car was unveiled at the Historic Motorsport International show, at London's ExCeL.
 The LFT-666 will be built in limited numbers, with only 99 cars to be produced in total having a base price of £141,155 while a carbon fibre bonnet adds £14,850 more to the base price.
 The owners will also receive access to the exclusive Lister driver's club.

 The Lister Stealth

 In August 2020, the Lister Motor Company launched Britain's fastest SUV - the Lister Stealth.
 Based on the Jaguar F-Pace, the Stealth uses a Lister-modified version of the 5.0-litre supercharged V8 engine found in the factory F-Pace SVR, to achieve a power output of 666 bhp and 650 lbft of torque.
 The Stealth accelerates from 0-97 kph in 3.6 seconds and boasts a top speed of 314 kph.
-The Stealth adds proof to its claim of being Britain's fastest SUV after beating the Lamborghini Urus, Aston Martin Vantage and McLaren 570GT in a drag race at the renowned testing event, VMAX200.